 Challenger: MaryJane Shimsky

-Abinanti has had his differences with colleagues and activists further to the political left on issues such as a COVID-19 relief fund for undocumented people.
-That could help Shimsky, the current majority leader of the Westchester County Board of Legislators, in the upcoming campaign.
-She plans on attacking Abinanti on that issue as well as Good Cause Eviction and his past comments on vaccines.
-Abinanti beat a primary challenger last year by a comfortable margin and said in a text that “politics will have to wait until next year” as COVID-19 cases surge statewide.
+The six-term legislator Tom Abinanti has had his differences with colleagues and activists further to the political left on issues such as a COVID-19 relief fund for undocumented people.
+That could help MaryJane Shimsky, the current majority leader of the Westchester County Board of Legislators, in this campaign.
+Shimsky, who reported $49,200 on hand ahead of the primary, has said she planned to attack Abinanti on that issue as well as Good Cause Eviction and his past comments on vaccines.
+Her campaign got a boost from Westchester Democrats in February when they voted to support her primary challenge against Abinanti, who claimed it was all just political hijinks ahead of the June primary.
+Shimsky’s also getting support from progressives, including the Working Families Party.
+Abinanti beat a primary challenger last year by a comfortable margin.

 Assembly Member Michael Benedetto